MercersKitchen/Algorithms/Advanced Algorithms/Searching and Sorting ReadMe.txt

 Searching requires some organization, like alphabetical

-Limit to 140 Word SMS Messages
+Limit to 140 Character SMS Messages

 The quick brown fox jumps over the lazy dog.
 - Alphabeticalized each letter, until A-Z